Ilymo/TheFinder/project/README.md

 ### Explanation

+#### Environnement

+The app has been writted with python into the CS50 codespace, it use the SQL module from cs50 library and flask.

 #### Index

 The home page display 2 button and redirect to the appropriate page

 #### Movie and Anime .html

+When the `movie.html` or `anime.html` route is called, it will get, via an SQL query, all the tags from  and movie/anime names from the database and display them into the **select input** and the **text field input**

+When **Give me** button is press, it submit the criteria

 #### CSS ressources: